Gemini API in Ruby: Interactions Client Notes

 }

-None of this trusts the model to behave, because it is probabilistic and will eventually do the unlikely thing.
-Your application owns the bounds; the model only gets to make suggestions inside them.
+None of this asks the model to be well behaved.
+Rails owns the bounds.
+The model gets to make suggestions inside them.

 Where Thought Signatures Fit Now

-If you have used a Gemini thinking model directly through the content generation APIs, you have probably hit this: you parse out the text, throw away the rest because it looks like internal noise, and two turns later the model has lost the thread.
-Those discarded blobs are thought signatures, the record of the reasoning chain Gemini’s thinking models attach so they can pick up where they left off.
-Keep only the text and you have thrown away the model’s scratch paper.
+If you have used a Gemini thinking model directly through the content generation APIs, this is an easy mistake: parse out the text, throw away the rest because it looks like internal noise, and then wonder why the next turn lost useful context.
+Those discarded fields can be thought signatures, the continuation data Gemini's thinking models attach so they can pick up where they left off.
+Keep only the text and you may have thrown away the state the next call needed.

-The Interactions API handles most of that for you, since the interaction resource and server-side state carry the reasoning chain between turns instead of making you reconstruct it by hand.
-The same principle applies anywhere you touch a Gemini thinking model: hang on to whatever state the provider hands back unless the docs explicitly say you can drop it.
-If a response gives you IDs, step metadata, environment IDs, or other continuation fields, treat them as part of the protocol and keep them around, rather than grabbing the text and binning the rest.
+The Interactions API handles most of that for you because the interaction resource and server-side state carry continuation data between turns.
+The practical rule is the same anywhere you touch a Gemini thinking model: if the response gives you IDs, step metadata, environment IDs, or continuation fields, treat them as protocol state until the docs say otherwise.

 Choosing Developer API or Enterprise Agent Platform

-In practice, most Rails teams start on the Developer API path and never need to leave it.
-An API key, an env var, and a Faraday client is enough to ship something real.
+In practice, most Rails teams can start on the Developer API path.
+An API key, an env var, and a Faraday client are enough to build the app-level pieces: runs, tools, jobs, logs, and UI.

 Use it when: